Install → Overview

 |PCP||4.1.0 or 4.3.2||4.x|

-The SUPReMM software has been tested with MongoDB version 3.4.15.
+The SUPReMM software has been tested with MongoDB versions 3.4.15, 4.4, and 6.0.
 We expect that the software is compatible with any supported release version of MongoDB.

 The detailed list of software packages for each subsystem is listed in the respective system requirements pages.